fredpoissant/online-computer-science/README.md

-# The Open Source Computer Science Degree
+# The Online Bachelor of Science in Computer Science Degree

-This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Engineering major, According to [McGill College's Computer Engineering curriculum](https://mcgill.ca/study/2018-2019/faculties/science/undergraduate/programs/bachelor-science-bsc-major-software-engineering)
+This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Science major, According to [McGill College's Computer Engineering curriculum](https://mcgill.ca/study/2018-2019/faculties/science/undergraduate/programs/bachelor-science-bsc-major-software-engineering)

+It is followed by two specializations that would together replace a minor, and thus complete a Bachelor of Science in Computer Science.

-## Mandatory Courses
+## Core Courses

-### Computer Science Basics
+### Computer Science

 Courses | School | Duration | Effort | Prerequisites | Completion
 :-- | :--: | :--: | :--: | :--:  | :--: